Jordan & Israel, The Peaceful Neighbours

 Returning back to Jordan, the same process will be applicable, noting that you will have to pay 50 USD as an exit tax from Israel, in addition to the shuttle bus cost, which is 10 USD for each person.
 The expected waiting time is from 10 to 30 minutes if there are no delays or crowds.
-At the Jordanian side, our representative will escort you to your vehicle to return to your hotel.
+On the Jordanian side, our representative will escort you to your vehicle to return to your hotel.

 The second crossing point is Sheikh Hussein; located in the North of both countries, almost a 2-hour drive from Amman, and nearly the same from the Israeli side to Jerusalem.
 The Sheikh Hussein bridge is the nearest to Nazareth and Tiberius, with an almost one-hour drive to either city, which makes it the most convenient border crossing if your extension starts in the north of Israel.
-This crossing point is open from 8:30 am till 8:00 pm on weekdays, and from 8:30 am till 6:00 pm on weekends (Fridays & Saturdays).
+This crossing point is open from 09:00- 15:00 on weekdays (Sunday through Thursday) but is closed on weekends (Fridays & Saturdays).

 Our representative will assist you during the crossing procedure; although the process at this crossing point is quite easy, all you have to do is stand in line in front of the immigration desk, pay 15 USD as departure tax, and 2.5 USD for the shuttle bus ticket.
 As for the return to Jordan, you will have to pay 30 USD as an Israeli exit tax, in addition to the same shuttle bus cost.